eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/maven.md

 <!--lang: none -->
     ceylon compile --rep aether:/path/to/special/setting.xml com.example.foo

+In Ceylon IDE, this option may be specified via `Lookup repositories on build path` in the `Module Repositories` tab of the project-level compiler settings.

 ### Resolving Maven conflicts

 Very often, when working with legacy Maven repositories, we encounter one or